adamsimonini/covid-trends-react/README.md

 ## Running this app

-Clone the app from github.
+1. Clone the app from github.

+2. Seed database

+- execute the SQL within the database folder, starting with the schemes and then seeding the db.
+- start with the province seed, and then the health region seed
+- you'll need to perform a bulk import command within MySQL Workbench for the FSA data set (see database folder > datasets)

+3. Install dependancies
    Run "npm i" from the root directory
    Run "npm start" from the root directory

+4. The app should automatically start at http://localhost:3000/

+5. Visit http://localhost:3000/data and open the console to see the API returning data from the database

 ## **Tracking Success**